sdroege/gstreamer-rs/docs/gstreamer/docs.md

 Gets a list of devices that this provider understands.
 This may actually probe the hardware if the provider is not currently started.

+If the provider has been started, this will returned the same `Device` objedcts that have been returned by the `MessageType::DeviceAdded` messages.

 # Returns

 a `glib::List` of